pavkids84-dev/cloud-infrastructure-labs/kubernetes/pod-fundamentals-lab.md

 Container B
 ```

-This differs from communication between separate Pods.
+This is different from communication between separate Pods.

 ---

 # Pause / Sandbox Container

-The course introduces a pause container as an infrastructure container associated with the Pod's namespace.
+The course introduces the pause container as infrastructure associated with the Pod namespace.

 Conceptually: